KeboHQ/Kebo-Twitter-Feed/readme.txt

 == Changelog ==

+= 1.0.4 =
+* New Feature: Included the Dutch language translation files.
+Our thanks to Renee Klein from themes101 for providing the translation.

 = 1.0.3 =
 * New Feature: Included the Italian language translation files.
-Our thanks to Alberto Ramacciotti (sobert) for providing the translation.
+Our thanks to Alberto Ramacciotti (obert) for providing the translation.

 = 1.0.2 =
 * Note: New version to fix a bad released on wordpress.org, some files got muddled up in version 1.0.1.